cc-ai/height_estimation/simulated_world/README.md

 - `CameraFar`: how far do we compute the depth map until
 - `CameraFOV`: vertical field of view in degrees
 - `WaterLevel`: absolute level of water in meters

+## Preprocessing and recovering 3D metric coordinates

+The metric depth map is recovered from the depth images according to the process presented above in the data description.
+The pinhole camera model is applied to recover the 3D metric coordinates.
+However because some points are very very far away from the camera we end up with heights that can seem outliers to the distribution.
+Our goal is to find a reference 0 level(ideally ground, where the camera sits) in order to compute height.
+ However, because of the aforementioned issue, we can't just shift the min z value to 0.
+ In a first approach, what we will do is take the min value on the first 20 meters and consider that the 0 must be in these first 20 meters.